ellak-monades-aristeias/system-of-traffic-lights-and-raspberry-pi-for-air-quality-estimation/doc/README.md

 In order to run this script on boot time, add the following line to `/etc/rc.local`:

     sudo python /opt/trafficLight/traficLightClient.py 2>&1 > /var/log/traficLightClient.log &

+# Remote Server configuration.

+The files in the directory `src/openshift/` are designed to be used out of the box with the [openshift](https://www.openshift.com) platform.
+However, they can be used with any LAMP server.

+Copy the files `src/openshift/*` the public accesible dicertory.
+Run the mysql commands that are in the file [doc/create_tables_openshift.sql](doc/create_tables_openshift.sql).
+If needed, change the username and the password.
+The remote server is ready.